Iron Dome: Vulnerabilities

 Iron Dome can potentially be overcome by swarms of many missiles that exceed its capability to intercept them, and by sheer numbers of attacking missiles during a campaign if not enough interceptors are available to counter them.
 Also, the cost of each interception is high, while attacking rockets can be relatively inexpensive.
 These are among the reasons encouraging the development of the Iron Beam energy weapon to complement Iron Dome, which is cheap to fire, has unlimited "ammunition", and is effective at short range.
 Iron Dome is also significantly less effective against very short-distance saturation strikes.
 Hamas is aware of these vulnerabilities.
 In addition to having very large numbers of rockets and using saturation strikes, they consistently fire rockets at low trajectories to make them harder to intercept.

 According to Ronen Bergman, in 2012, during Operation Pillar of Defense, Israel agreed to an early cease-fire "for a reason that has remained a closely guarded secret: The Iron Dome anti-missile defense system... had run out of ammunition."
 Bergman says that as a result of the experience, Israel had tried to prepare larger stocks of interceptors for future rounds of fighting.

-During the 2021 Israel–Palestine crisis, Israel said that Hamas had been developing an electronic system to jam Iron Dome; Israeli aircraft destroyed a building said to have been used for this purpose.
+During the 2021 Israel–Palestine crisis, Israel said that Hamas had been developing an electronic system to jam the Iron Dome; Israeli aircraft destroyed a building said to have been used for this purpose.
 The Ukrainian Defence Minister Oleksii Reznikov has explained the flaws in Iron Dome, if deployed to Ukraine: "We all know the example of Israel, which protects the sky quite well.
 We all know the name Iron Dome, but even it does not give 100% protection.
-In fact, I’ve been to Israel and talked to their manufacturers and state enterprises.
+In fact, I've been to Israel and talked to their manufacturers and state enterprises.
 Iron Dome was built [for protection] against slow, low-altitude, low-impact missiles that were basically made in garages.
 Iron Dome does not protect against cruise and ballistic missiles."